 Known For : Virupaksha Temple, Hampi | Vithala Temple | Elephant Stables

 Hampi, the city of ruins, is a UNESCO World Heritage Site.
-Situated in the shadowed depth of hills and valleys in the state of Karnataka, this place is a historical delight for travellers.
+Situated in the shadowed depth of hills and valleys in the state of Karnataka, this tourist attraction in India is a historical delight for travellers.
 Surrounded by 500 ancient monuments, beautiful temples, bustling street markets, bastions, treasury building and captivating remains of Vijayanagar Empire, Hampi is a backpacker's delight.
 Hampi is an open museum with 100+ locations to explore and a favourite way to see the city from the perspective of its history.

 Best Time : October to March

 Kerala is a unique south Indian state with a labyrinthine web of canals, lagoons, lake and estuaries.
 Whenever we hear Kerala, our imagination places us in a houseboat in the famous backwaters, drinking coconut water and eating in a plantain leaf.
 In the backdrop are the tall coconut trees and lush green nature.
 Going on a houseboat cruise in the backwaters of Kerala is a dream which requires little effort to make it a reality.
-Backwaters being the largest freshwater source for Kerala are a rich bed of marine flora and fauna that also embodies a variety of boating options.
+The backwaters of Kerala are simply stunning tourist attractions in India which one cannot miss to experience incredible India.

 Amidst the rush and chaos of Central Delhi, lies the peace and tranquillity of the largest mosque in the country.
 The 'Masjid-I Jahan-Numa' or Jama Masjid as it is more commonly known, means "World Reflecting Mosque."
 It was the last of Shah Jahan's impressive collection of architectural undertakings, after the Taj Mahal and the Red Fort.
 The mosque hosts thousands of pilgrims each year on the holy occasion of Eid to offer special Namaz in the morning.